DanielLMcGuire/zorvix-shared-test/README.md

 Each framework runs an identical set of routes and middleware, and all three are hammered concurrently so results are directly comparable.

+The only big asterisk is the fact that Zorvix supports workers, you can disable them, but they are enabled.

+To be clear, the results are expected to be that 0http is 5-10% faster than Zorvix unless using workers.
+Express on the other hand looses hard against both.

 ---

 The script runs all three servers on separate ports, then runs 10 benchmark suites back-to-back.
 Each suite: